daveism/560-prez/5th.md

 <img alt="Max wind speed for storms for all basins" src="../master/charts/all_scatter_strom_wind.png?raw=true" width="60%" height="60%" >

-Looks max winds for intense hurricanse look like they are increasing.
+Looks max winds might be down slightly?

-How about any differences between the two basins.
+Maybe there are any differences between the two basins.

 ***Max wind speed for storms for Western Atlantic***